uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api.rst

 by counting the number of elements that map to each of a set of bins and storing the counts into the output sequence starting from :code:`histogram_first`.
 Input values that do not map to a defined bin are skipped silently.
 The value type of :code:`OutputIt` must be an integral type of sufficient size to store the counts of the histogram without overflow.
+The return value is an iterator targeting past the last element of the output sequence starting from :code:`histogram_first`.

 1. The elements of :code:`[start, end)` are mapped into :code:`num_intervals` bins that evenly divide the range :code:`[first_interval_begin, last_interval_end)`.
 Each bin is of size